Nestlé leverages its plant-based portfolio

 In Hong Kong, people are also looking to vary their diets with more plant-based options, to lower their environmental footprint as well as for nutrition or health considerations.
 As a Good food, Good life company, Nestlé Hong Kong is also continuing to make good on their promise to offer consumers products that are good for them and for the planet.

 The shared value strategy

 As a leading company in promoting Nutrition, Health and Wellness, Nestlé believes that business benefits and positive societal impact must be mutually reinforcing.
-This is the core of Creating Shared Value (“CSV”), which is fundamental to how Nestlé does business.
+This is the core of Creating Shared Value (“CSV”), which is fundamental to how we do business at Nestlé.

 In Hong Kong, in addition to its renowned soyabean products, the company has also been growing its plant-based portfolio in consideration of local market preference these two years by launching plant protein drinks, smoothie drinks, as well as the latest plant-based meat products for catering channels and vegan coffee capsules.

-To uplift consumers’ awareness of the environmental and health benefits of its products, Nestlé has also incorporated the green message in its communication initiatives such as social media promotions.
+To uplift consumers’ awareness of the environmental and health benefits of their products, Nestlé has also incorporated the green message in their communication initiatives such as social media promotions.

-The cross-category plant-based products enriched Nestlé’s product portfolio globally and delivered a positive impact on the business.
-According to Nestlé’s 2021 Annual Review, plant-based food products generated sales of around CHF 800 million (USD 825 million) in 2021, posting 16.8% organic growth.
+The cross-category plant-based products enriched Nestlé’s product portfolio globally and delivered positive impact on their business.
+According to Nestlé’s 2021 Annual Review, plant-based food products generated sales of around CHF800 million (HK$6.47 billion) in 2021, posting 16.8% organic growth.
 Nestlé Hong Kong is expecting to double its market share of plant-based products in the food service sector by 2024.